cockroachdb/docs/src/current/cockroachcloud/upgrade-to-v23.2.md

 </section>

 {{site.data.alerts.callout_danger}}
 If you choose to roll back a major version upgrade, your cluster will be rolled back to the latest patch release of the previous major version, which may differ from the patch release you were running before you initiated the upgrade.
-To learn more, refer to [Upgrade Policy]({% link cockroachcloud/upgrade-policy.md %}).
+To learn more, refer to [CockroachDB Cloud Upgrade Policy]({% link cockroachcloud/upgrade-policy.md %}).
 {{site.data.alerts.end}}